Skip to Main Content

 In humanities articles it may be at the bottom of the first page, or at the end of the article.

-author's credentials in a humanities scholarly article
+author's credentials in at the bottom of the page humanities scholarly article

 Assessing Personal Authors, Part 2